TedTschopp/tedt.org/_posts/Drafts/2023-09-10-What-Makes-the-Human.md

 When you are creating a character you can create a character several ways.

-1. Roll 5d8 dropping the lowest and using the following table to determine your result.
+1. Roll 5d8 dropping the lowest die roll and using the following table to determine your result.
 You then distribute those numbers to the aspects and characteristics you desire.

 2. Use the Standard Array: [3,2,2,2,2,1,1,1,1,1,1,1,-1,-1,-1,-2].
 You then distribute those numbers to the aspects and characteristics you desire.

 3. Use the Narrative Approach
    1. As a Child you were known to be stronger, smarter, more socially aware, or more spiritually aware.
 Assign 3 points Aspect you were strongest in.
    2. Tell me the story about what happened to make you stand out among your peers, was it the overall strength, speed, or balance between those two that made you stand out.
 Assign 2 points to the Characteristics that represent that.
-   3. As a child you were know to be the least gifted in Fitness, Academics, Mysitcal arts, or Emotion.
+   3. As a child you were know to be the least gifted in Fitness, Academics, Mystical arts, or Emotion.
 Assign -2 points to the aspect you were weakest in.
-   4. Tell me the story about what happened to make you stand out among your peers, was it the lack of strength, speed, or balance between strenght and speed that made you stand out.
+   4. Tell me the story about what happened to make you stand out among your peers, was it the lack of strength, speed, or balance between strength and speed that made you stand out.
 Assign -1 point to the characteristics that represented that.
    5. Assign 1's to the rest
-   6. subtract -1 from 2
+   6. subtract -1 from 2 aspects / characteristics
-   7. add 1 to 3
+   7. add 1 to 3 aspects / characteristics

 [TODO] Make better.

 | σ  |   4d8   |
 |:--:|:-------:|